 Another limitation of machine-learning SFs is that the derivatives of the SF with respect to the geometrical coordinates are difficult to calculate, making the searches to find the global minimum challenging and costly.
 As a result, these SF are typically used for re-scoring (see section 3.C.1 ) rather than to perform actual molecular docking.

 In recent years, exciting new progress has been made with several deep learning-based docking methods, the pioneer work of DeepDock(53), then EquiBind(54), TankBind(55), DiffDock(56) and Uni-Mol(57).
 However, it was shown that this first generation of methods did not outperform “classical” docking software and SFs such as Vina and Gold at docking, and were not apparently generalizable to datasets that differ from their training sets(58).
 Also, diffusion-inspired pose minimization methods such as PLANTAIN(59), improved upon these results.
 More recently, a second generation of programs that use diffusion methods promise large improvements at reproducing experimental structures of protein-ligand complexes by performing docking, such as Uni-Molv2(60), DiffDock-L(61) and Alphafold3(62).
-It remains to be seen if this docking performance is generalizable, and also how plausible and effective these methods are at performing virtual screening with large and ultra-large virtual screening libraries, (63) (64)
+It remains to be seen if this docking performance is generalizable, and also how plausible and effective these methods are at performing virtual screening with large and ultra-large virtual screening libraries, although there are recent advances based on promising transformer-based (63) and pharmacophore-based (64) approaches to performing virtual screening.

 2.E.
 Hybrid Methodologies

-Though we will not focus further on these methods, it should be mentioned that sSome scoring functions were developed using a mixture of the SF types mentioned above(65–67), or have used consensus methods for a group of established SFs(49).(68).
+Some scoring functions were developed using a mixture of the SF types mentioned above(65–67), or have used consensus methods for a group of established SFs(49).
+Other more recent advances which combine empirical and machine-learning based approaches have also proven promising(68).
+However, hybrid methodologies have been the focus of little recent research when compared to machine-learning based approaches.

 3. Methodology Behind Scoring Function Training